stevebeer/openvpn-server/README.md

 sudo chmod +x openvpnsetup.sh
 sudo ./openvpnsetup.sh
 ```

+The script will show you a menu of options.
+If this is your first time running the script,
+choose option 01, which will install OpenVPN and configure your system.
+If you prefer
+bypassing the menu and executing scripts directly from the command line, you can instead
+install simply by making the script install.sh executable and running it with sudo.

 The script will first update your APT repositories, upgrade packages, and install OpenVPN,
 which will take some time.
 It will then ask you to input your Raspberry Pi's local IP